 Coronavirus (COVID-19) – What we are doing

 We are being Guided by The Church of England which is examining the latest advice from Government and Public Health England and we will update our website as is necessary.

-In preparing our building for re-opening we have undertaken risk assessments in accordance with Guidance issued to us by The Church of England.
+When preparing our building for re-opening we undertook risk assessments in accordance with Guidance issued to us by The Church of England.
+We will continue to review and assess for so long as the pandemic continues.
 Copies of the relevant documents are available here.
 We are required to reconsider our assessments after each use of the building and therefore it may be that the assessment will change.
-In addition we are required to keep records of visitors to assist NHS Trace and Track if necessary.
+Whilst we are no longer required to keep records of visitors to assist NHS Trace and Track it will remain possible to register your attendance using the NHS Covid-19 App.
 The relevant Data Protection COVID-19 Privacy Notice is also available through the link.